Skip to content

 A Pager in DataOS is a Resource that enables data developers to specify criteria for identifying an incident within the incident stream and delivering it to a user-specified destination.
 It operates by evaluating pre-defined conditions against incoming incident data from the incident stream.
 Upon identifying a match, it triggers an alert and delivers it to the specified destination.

-• How to create and manage a Pager?
+• How to create a Pager?

 Learn how to create and manage a Pager in DataOS.

-Create and manage a Pager
+Create a Pager

 • How to configure the manifest file of Pager?